IRAS Singapore: What You’ll Need and How It Functions (2026)

 IRAS Singapore tax was established as a statutory board under the Ministry of Finance on September 1, 1992.
 Before its formation, tax collection in Singapore was managed by the Inland Revenue Department (IRD), which had operated since 1947 under British colonial rule.

 Over the years, IRAS has played a vital role in shaping Singapore’s tax policies, implementing digital tax services, and promoting international tax cooperation.
-Today, it is recognized as a leading tax authority, known for its fair, transparent, and technology-driven approach to taxation.
+Today, it is recognised as a leading tax authority, known for its fair, transparent, and technology-driven approach to taxation.

 What Does IRAS Do?